Trinity Independent Chapel: 1860-1944

 The first minister at Trinity Chapel was the Rev. George Smith (1803–1870), Secretary of the Congregational Union of England and Wales.
 His pink granite pedestal memorial can be seen today at the non-denominational Abney Park Cemetery in Stoke Newington.

-Despite being at the heart of the industrial and commercial East End of London, the chapel's surroundings were enormously deprived even before they became a prime target of the 1940-1941 Blitz.
-Under the leadership of Rev William Dick (possibly the chapel's most noteworthy and influential minister in the 20th century), the chapel became a beacon of hope for the dispossessed and downtrodden, seeing its efforts to improve the local population's lives as an integral part of its Christian mission.

-The chapel itself survived that first Blitz, only to be destroyed by a V-2 rocket hit in 1944.
+The chapel itself was destroyed by a V-2 rocket hit in 1944.
 The only part to survive was the bell, which had been salvaged from the bombsite.
 Having rung in the old chapel for the last time on the morning war was declared in 1939, it was later recast, repaired and incorporated into the new church.

 Rebuilt

 The chapel's replacement on the same site, the New Trinity Congregational Church, formed part of the Exhibition of Live Architecture for the Festival of Britain in 1951, as its site abutted the Lansbury Estate development (appropriately named after the Labour politician George Lansbury, who went to prison for dispersing local tax money directly to the needy rather than passing it on to the London County Council).
 The church was re-built somewhat experimentally in a bold and very modern post-war style, using new materials such as concrete, and new building techniques.
 Social work continued to be a priority for the church community.